 For the Dressing

-- Combine 3 tbsp Dijon mustard, 3 tbsp chardonnay vinegar, 1 tbsp lemon juice with 6 tbsp olive oil and adjust seasoning with salt and pepper.
+- Combine 3 tablespoon Dijon mustard, 3 tablespoon chardonnay vinegar, 1 tablespoon lemon juice with 6 tablespoon olive oil and adjust seasoning with salt and pepper.

 To plate up the Salad